 Anthem has processes to review claims before and after payment to detect fraud, waste, abuse and other inappropriate activity.
-Members seeking emergency services, or other services authorized by us according to the terms of this Plan from Out-of-Network Providers could be balanced billed by the Out-of-Network Provider for those services that are determined to be not payable as a result of these review processes.
+Members seeking services from Out-of-Network Providers could be balanced billed by the Out-of-Network Provider for those services that are determined to be not payable as a result of these review processes.
 A claim may also be determined to be not payable due to a Provider's failure to submit medical records with the claims that are under review in these processes.